aKabra/git_howtos/README.md

 18) Roll back last commit, delete it from history, and forget about all the changes in it.
 >git reset --hard HEAD~1

+19) You created a local repository and also created an empty remote repository (with url https://github.com/user/repo.git).
+Now you want to push your local repo to the empty remote, do this:
+> git remote add origin https://github.com/user/repo.git

+Now you can push and pull your local repo to the remote.